-Your drinking water flows from your city’s main distribution system onto your private property.
-When the city’s system is lower than the pressure in your private home system, the pressure can pull bad water back into the city’s water distribution.
-This is known as “Back Siphonage”, or “Backflow”.
-The occurrence of unclean water flowing back into the city’s distribution system can cause contamination.
+Your drinking water flows from the city’s main distribution system onto your private property.
+When the pressure is lower in the city’s system than in your system, the pressure can pull bad water back to the city’s water distribution.
+This pressure is known as “Back Siphonage” or “Backflow.”
+The dirty water flowing back into the city’s distribution system may cause contamination.

-Our plumbers are qualified specialists and are more than up to the task of ensuring that Hamilton’s Backflow Prevention Program is carried out with CSA and the City of Hamilton’s Compliance Regulations.
-If your home or business has concerns about the quality of your water and possible backflow issues, Aquatech Hamilton is here to help guide you through this.
-Our licensed plumbers are always up to date with plumbing codes and will be more than happy to assist you.
+Our plumbers are qualified specialists and ensure that the Backflow Prevention Program in Hamilton is carried out with CSA and the City of Hamilton’s Compliance Regulations.
+If you have residential or business property with concerns about your water quality and possible backflow issues, Aquatech Hamilton can help guide you through this.
+Our licensed plumbers are continuously updated with plumbing codes and will be more than happy to assist you.